-A clearly stated and measurable objective is important to being able to properly analyze the results on a frequent basis and revise your paid search campaign as needed.
+A clearly stated and measurable objective is important to be able to properly analyze the results frequently and optimize your paid search campaign for better outcomes.

-Pay-per-click (PPC) is popular because you’re paying for the clicks that drive traffic directly to your website.
+Pay-per-click (PPC) is a great marketing tool because you are only paying for the clicks that drive traffic directly to your website.
 To execute this effectively, it’s important to first choose the right keywords.
-The right keywords are specific, relevant and commonly searched.
-The wrong keywords can generate clicks but deter viewers on your website from completing the desired call to action (CTA) that will ultimately help you achieve your stated campaign objectives.
-When determining the best possible keywords for your campaigns consider these types of keywords that makeup what and how users search:
+The right keywords are specific, relevant to your company and offering as well as commonly searched.
+The wrong keywords can still generate clicks but won’t reach your target audience and therefore not help contribute to your campaign objective, meaning you pay for clicks that are not relevant to your business.
+When determining the best possible keywords for your campaigns consider these types of keywords that make up what and how users search:

 - Branded Keywords: Words that contain the brand name or company name.

-- Short-Tail Keywords: General searches that consist of only a few words, usually one or two, such as “B2B marketing” or “technology.”
+- Short-Tail Keywords: General searches that consist of only one to three words, such as “B2B marketing” or “PPC.”

-- Long-Tail Keywords: General searches that consist of more than three to four words and tend to be more focused such as “B2B marketing plan templates” or “technology for a marketing company.”
-These keywords also have higher conversion rates because the more specific a user gets, the more purchase intent they have.
+- Long-Tail Keywords: General searches that consist of more than three to four words and tend to be more focused such as “B2B case study templates” or “lead generation services for SaaS.”
+These keywords also have higher conversion rates because the more specific a user gets, the higher their purchase intent.

-- Use data to optimize: Digging deep into the data you receive from your paid search campaigns is key to future spending.
-Doing so will be beneficial for budgeting as you can then know where to direct your budget in the future.
+- Review Data to Optimize Performance: Digging deep into the data you receive from your paid search campaigns is key to determining future spending.
+Doing so will highlight optimization opportunities to better utilize your budget and inform a future budget.

-- Be flexible: Things might not always go to plan in terms of your campaigns.
-Using forecasting and associated tools are very beneficial for planning and benchmarking.
-Sometimes, the actual results will not match the projected results, whether it be below or above the projections.
-If this is the case, understand where the differences were and what impact that it had on your campaign.
+- Remain Flexible: If things don’t go as planned in terms of your campaigns, don’t be afraid to implement changes and keep testing.
+Utilize forecasting and SEO tools to discover new variations that might work instead.
+Sometimes, the actual results will not match the projected results, whether below or above the projections.
+If this is the case, understand what the differences were and what impact they had on your campaign.

-It’s essential to run an analysis on the campaigns your organization runs.
-There are a variety of metrics and statistics that you can look through, but focus on the data that showed spikes, dips, and/or steady numbers.
-Evaluate what changed for any fluctuations.
+It’s essential to run an analysis of the paid search campaigns.
+There are a variety of metrics and statistics that you can look through, but focus on the key data points based on your goal.
+Try to decipher what changed for any fluctuations.
 Did you add keywords?
 Change your campaign copy?
 Change your landing page URL?
-In looking at the numbers, what were the impressions?
-What was the CTR?
-And, most importantly, what were the conversion rates?
+Important data points to look at are impressions, click-through rate (CTR) and cost-per-click (CPC) to indicate the audience response to your changes.
+Most importantly, what were the conversion rates?
 Did you hit the initial goals you set to get viewers to buy, engage, gain knowledge or donate?
-Your initial goals need to be measured from the beginning to end to understand the full success of your campaigns.
+It’s important to measure the campaign from start to end date to truly understand the full success of your campaigns.